TimothyGu/learnyounode-proj/README.md

 License & Disclaimer
 --------------------

-This project is licensed under the ISC license, reproduced in every source file and below:
+This project is licensed under the ISC license, reproduced in every source file, the `LICENSE` file, and below:

 Copyright (c) 2014, Tiancheng "Timothy" Gu